maniacx/Battery-Health-Charging/docs/Device-Compatibility/Msi.md

 ## Dependencies

+{: .note }
+Not required on newer kernel, as the msi-ec is already included in native linux kernels.
+[https://github.com/torvalds/linux/commit/392cacf2aa10de005e58b68a58012c0c81a100c0](https://github.com/torvalds/linux/commit/392cacf2aa10de005e58b68a58012c0c81a100c0)<br>For system running older kernel, may require this dependencies.

 Depends on separate kernel module `msi-ec`, that need to be installed.<br>
 <https://github.com/BeardOverflow/msi-ec>

 {: .note }
 `msi-ec` module is supported by a third party and this extension/author is not in any way responsible for the kernel module installation, bugs or damages.

 ## Detection
 This extension supports MSI laptops by checking the existence of either one following sysfs paths for charging threshold below.